 A favourite at the Christmas markets, have you ever thought of making your own gromperekichelcher, or swapping your takeaway pizza for a local version, the Flammkuch.
 Best bought from a professional baker, the Rieslingspaschtéit is Luxembourg's answer to the pork pie, but shaped like a giant sausage roll.

 This hot, tasty Luxembourgish potato cake is eaten at Christmas markets washed down with a gluehwein or hot chocolate.
-If you're craving the flavour, have a go at making some at home.
+Of course it's best to try them amongst the atmosphere and lights of the markets, but you can also whip up this tasty snack at home.